Paul Seymour (American football)

-Paul Christopher Seymour (born February 6, 1950) is a former American football player.
-He played college football for the University of Michigan from 1969 to 1972 and was selected as a consensus first-team offensive tackle on the 1972 College Football All-America Team.
-He later played professional football in the National Football League (NFL) as a tight end for the Buffalo Bills from 1973 to 1978, catching 62 passes for 818 yards.
+Paul Christopher Seymour (born February 6, 1950) is an American former professional football player who was a tight end for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Michigan Wolverines from 1969 to 1972 and was selected as a consensus first-team offensive tackle on the 1972 College Football All-America Team.
+He later played professionally as a tight end for the Bills from 1973 to 1978, catching 62 passes for 818 yards.

-Early years
+Early life

 Seymour was born in Detroit, Michigan, in 1950.
 He grew up in Berkley, Michigan, and attended Shrine Catholic High School in Royal Oak, Michigan.
 His older brother, Jim Seymour, also attended Shrine High School and went on to become a standout wide receiver at the University of Notre Dame.
 Both Seymour brothers were inducted into the Shrine High School Hall of Fame in 2009, along with their brother, John, who played running back at West Point.